GaneshWiz07/RECON-AI/README.md

 ## 🙏 Acknowledgments

 - Firebase for authentication infrastructure
-- Censys and Shodan for asset discovery data
+- Censys for asset discovery data
 - MongoDB Atlas for database hosting
 - Stripe for payment processing
 - Open source community for amazing libraries